School Board Elections

 The Texas Education Code imposes additional requirements:

-- A person is ineligible to serve on a school board if the person has been convicted of a felony or an offense under Texas Penal Code section 43.02(b) regarding prostitution.
+A person is ineligible to serve on a school board if the person has been convicted of a felony or solicitation of prostitution under Texas Penal Code section 43.021.
 Tex.
 Educ.
 Code § 11.066.

 - Collin County Elections Office